sprine/taskmaster/README.md

 ## TODO

 - [ ] schema definition of a task
 - [ ] the calendar is set up automagically.
-You can't go back on a month card.
 - [ ] can create tasks/habits, rename them and delete them.

 ### Decisions